 Mel will be missed!
-He led an extraordinary life – patriotism as a pilot and P.O.W. during WWII, brilliance as a scientist working for NASA to put the first man on the moon, faith as a Young Life leader here in Williamsburg for many years.
-He was a devoted husband to Ruth, his beloved bubbly wife, and his family – Jan and Phil, and their children.
+He led an extraordinary life: patriotism as a pilot and P.O.W. during WWII, brilliance as a scientist working for NASA to put the first man on the moon, and faith as a Young Life leader here in Williamsburg for many years.
+He was a devoted husband to Ruth, his beloved bubbly wife, and his family, Jan and Phil, and their children.

 Mel impacted many, many people for Christ.
 A friend from high school, Clark Morledge, wrote a moving tribute to Mel’s life, faith and tenacity.
 (You can read it by clicking here) Mel also led my brother-in-law, Woody, to faith 35 years ago.
 And, at 94, Mel had just completed Stephens Ministry training so he could be Christ’s hands and feet to the hurting at the Williamsburg Landing where he lived in a full-care facility.

 Mel’s faith never stopped searching for ways to serve, even as health challenges limited his mobility.
 Many have much to share about Mel’s faith, but he also opened his heart and life to our family.
-When we moved to Williamsburg in 1979 Mel and Papa hit it off right off the bat –he became and remained one of my Papa’s best friends for 35 years.
+When we moved to Williamsburg in 1979 Mel and Papa hit it off right off the bat – he became and remained one of my Papa’s closest friends for 35 years.

 As Papa became bedfast 15+ years ago, those honky tonk outings moved to our home, where Mel and the guys fellowshipped with Papa & ate Chinese food (after pizza was outlawed due to Dad’s diabetic status.)
 While Mel & Papa’s small group honky tonked, Mama met with Ruth and a group of precious ladies.
-Precious treasured times as Ruth went many years ago to be with Jesus.
+Precious treasured times as Ruth went to be with Jesus many years ago.